-It is at eXp's sole discretion to determine if a practice not mentioned in the policies above is aligned with its culture and core values. eXp reserves the right to ask Agents to discontinue any Agent eXp Realty Policies and Procedures Page 48 of 76

-Attraction practice that it deems to be in conflict with these policies and procedures and eXp's core values.
+It is at eXp's sole discretion to determine if a practice not mentioned in the policies above is aligned with its culture and core values. eXp reserves the right to ask Agents to discontinue any Agent Attraction practice that it deems to be in conflict with these policies and procedures and eXp's core values.

-Agents must abide by the articles set forth in the National Association of REALTORS[®] Code of Ethics, eXp's Core Values, and these eXp P&Ps.
+Agents must abide by the articles set forth in the National Association of REALTORS® Code of Ethics, eXp's Core Values, and these eXp P&Ps.
 Agents must always represent eXp and its business model with the highest degree of accuracy, integrity, and professionalism.
 Agent Attraction and participation in the revenue share plan is a privilege and not a right.